ratzhub/mender-docs/02.Architecture/01.Overview/docs.md

 ![Partition A active](update-active-a.png)

-When an image is updated, the new version it is written to the inactive partition.
+When an image is updated, the new version is written to the inactive partition.
 When complete, the checksum is verified.
 If all is well, a flag is set in the bootloader that will cause it to to flip the active and inactive partitions around on next reboot.
 Then the system reboots.